Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

 The resulting dataset contains \textbf{46,781} entries, substantially larger than comparable benchmarks (e.g., 11,004 samples in~\cite{wang2024ceb}).
 Biased instances are more prevalent (around 70\%), with most targeting a single demographic axis and roughly 12\% of biased instances targeting multiple axes simultaneously.
 Among demographic targets, \gen, \rac, \so, and \rel\ are most common, while \phy\ is least prevalent.
 Multi-axis biases most frequently combine \{\gen, \so\} or \{\gen, \rac\}.

-We split the dataset with 53\% allocated to training and in-context setups and 47\% to evaluation, reserving 10\% of the training portion for hyperparameter tuning.
+\textbf{Analysis setup and deduplication.} We split the dataset with 53\% allocated to training and in-context setups and 47\% to evaluation, reserving 10\% of the training portion for hyperparameter tuning.
 To ensure robust evaluation, we remove test instances that are semantically very similar to training examples.
 Using \texttt{all-MiniLM-L6-v2} embeddings with a cosine similarity threshold of 0.9, this deduplication removes 3,657 duplicates, producing a cleaner and more reliable benchmark.